Code-Institute-Submissions/SnapCards/README.md

 ````
 #### JavaScript Ready Function

-This function creates arrays for overlays and cards, declares the game through calling a new instance of the Javascript class name SnapCardGame and assigns it two parameters, 60 seconds and the array cards.
-I then adds an event listener for each instance of click on the overlays and removes their visiblity with this.
+This function creates arrays for overlays and cards, declares the game through calling a new instance of the JavaScript class name SnapCardGame and assigns it two parameters, 60 seconds and the array cards.
+I then adds an event listener for each instance of click on the overlays and removes their visibility with this.
 It then runs the startGame Function.

-Second Part of the function adds event listeners for each card and runs the funciton flipCard at each click of a card
+Second Part of the function adds event listeners for each card and runs the function flipCard at each click of a card
 ````
 function ready() {
     let overlays = Array.from(document.getElementsByClassName('overlays'));